GEORGIA BOARD OF PRIVATE DETECTIVE AND SECURITY AGENCIES

 security guard training and licensing in the State of Georgia.
 The Board was

-created with a primary public interest purpose in mind -- to safeguard
+created with a primary public interest purpose in mind --

 the citizens of Georgia by regulating the security business.